 Having comprehensive research information about your product’s entire production chain is helpful for external communication.
 Additionally, environmental claims condensed into advertising slogans should always be reviewed by a life cycle assessment (LCA) expert to ensure accuracy.

 Environmental claims are receiving increasing scrutiny from authorities.
-For instance, the EU Commission has proposed a directive to prevent greenwashing and false environmental claims.
+For instance, the EU Commission has proposed a Green Claims directive to prevent greenwashing and false environmental claims.
 This makes it crucial to start building sustainable environmental responsibility communication now to avoid having to rectify incorrect practices later.